meddle0x53/trof_partial/PITCHME.md

 * But nothing is perfect... |
 * And our minds don't work the same... |
-* And there is not silver bullet... |
+* And there is no silver bullet... |
 * For some jobs you can have many alternative tools, for some not... |

 #HSLIDE